 Proceed to Colombo and check in with welcome drinks.

-Join Colombo City Walks for an interesting walk through Colombo Fort and Pettah area exploring architecture and history of the merchant city.
+Join Colombo City Walks for an interesting guided walk through Colombo Fort and Pettah area exploring architecture and history of the merchant city.
 (01 Hour) and have the opportunity to go shopping.

 Dinner and overnight at Ramada Colombo (Standard).